alindeman/upgradingtorails4/text/50_rails_queue.markdown

 end
 @@@

+Jobs added to `Rails.queue` run differently in each of the three default Rails environments.

 ### Development

 By default in development mode, `Rails.queue` is a `SynchronousQueue`.
-`SynchronousQueue` executes jobs added to it immediately without you having to setup a production-like backgroud job worker.
+`SynchronousQueue` executes jobs added to it immediately without requiring a production-like background job worker to be setup.

 ### Test

-By default in test mode, `Rails.queue` is a `TestQueue`. `TestQueue` does not execute jobs at all, but instead provides a way to access the list of jobs that are in the queue in your tests:
+By default in test mode, `Rails.queue` is a `TestQueue`. `TestQueue` does not execute jobs at all, but instead provides a way to access the list of jobs that are queued:

 @@@ ruby
 # TODO: This has not actually be tested to work properly